-- What specific activities will you carry out and in what sequence? - Who will plan, implement, and manage your project?

-- What time, financial, personnel, and other resources will you need to carry out the activities? - What are the risks to the project and how will you mitigate them? - What data will you collect, how often, and from what source(s) in order to measure your performance as described in Section A3? - How and with whom will you share your general findings and/or lessons learned?
+- What specific activities will you carry out and in what sequence? - Who will plan, implement, and manage your project? - What time, financial, personnel, and other resources will you need to carry out the activities?
+Identify any partner and/or collaborator organizations that will contribute to your project and describe their roles. - What are the risks to the project and how will you mitigate them? - What data will you collect, how often, and from what source(s) in order to measure your performance in terms of effectiveness, quality, and timeliness (see Section A3)? - How and with whom will you share your work's general findings lessons learned?